eduvpn/documentation/PROFILE_CONFIG.md

 | `aclGroupProvider` | The provider to use for retrieving group membership, see [ACL](ACL.md) documentation | no | _N/A_ |
 | `blockSmb`         | Whether or not to block Samba/CIFS traffic to the Internet | no | `false` |
 | `processCount`     | The number of OpenVPN processes to use for this range, MUST be 1, 2, 4 or 8.
 In case `processCount` is 2, 4 or 8 the last OpenVPN process will use TCP | no | `4` |

+## Activate

+Assuming you made changes in the instance `vpn.example` in the profile `internet`, you would regenerate the configuration like this:

+    $ sudo vpn-server-node-server-config --instance vpn.example --profile internet

+To restart all OpenVPN processes belonging to the profile `internet` for the instance `vpn.example` do this:

+    $ sudo systemctl restart openvpn@server-vpn.example-internet-{0,3}

+To regenerate and install the new firewall rules, run this:

+    $ sudo vpn-server-node-generate-firewall --install

+To activate the firewall, do this:

+    $ sudo systemctl restart iptables
+    $ sudo systemctl restart ip6tables